puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 Geppetto is an integrated development environment for Puppet.
 In other words, it is a simplified toolset for developing and integrating Puppet modules and manifests.

 Built on Eclipse, Geppetto provides a puppet manifest editor that provides syntax highlighting, content assistance, error tracing/debugging, and code completion features.
 It also includes a puppet module editor and an interface to the [Puppet Forge](http://forge.puppetlabs.com/), which allows you to create projects from existing modules on the Forge as well as easily upload your custom modules.
-Geppetto is even integrated with git and SVN, enabling side-by-side comparison of code from a given repo complete with highlighting, code validation, syntax error parsing, and expression troubleshooting.
+Geppetto is even integrated with GitHub (Git) and Apache Subversion with Eclipse (SVN), enabling side-by-side comparison of code from a given repo complete with highlighting, code validation, syntax error parsing, and expression troubleshooting.

 It even offers an integration with Puppet Enterprise, giving you an additional resource view and error information.